 What’s My Coast Fire Number?

-Finally, we get to figure out if I have reached coast fire.
+Finally, we get to calculating Coast Fire!.
 Will my current investment grow to $850000 over thirty years?
 You can use this calculator to find out (and play with different interest scenarios!).

 According to the calculator, my small nest egg of approximately $130000 will grow to over $900000 over the course of the next 30 years, assuming 6.5% growth per year.
 Although the average is 7%, I prefer to be slightly conservative, because you never know what the market is going to do.
 If interest is just .5% less, I’ll be over fifty thousand dollars short!

 If I wanted to shoot for a lean fire retirement (40K or less), I’d only need my investment to grow to $400,000.
 My current balance would only need to grow by 4% per year to reach that!
 As you can see, reaching coast fire greatly depends on how much money you will need in retirement.

 Do you remember all the assumptions and unknowns we talked about when calculating coast fire?
 Like the 6.5% annual return?
 Do I really trust that I’ll get an average return of 6.5%?
 Nope!
-There are way too many variables – way too many things that can change over the course of thirty years.
+There are way too many variables at play here.
+Way too many things can change over the course of thirty years.
 I’d rather keep investing for another year or two to make sure that I’ll have enough money in retirement.
 When planning so far into the future, I would rather be over prepared than under prepared.

 Have you Reached Coast Fire?

 What’s your Coast Fire number?
 Can you use these calculators to figure it out?
 You might be there an not even know it!